jmtyszka/bidskit/README.md

 docker run -it -v /PATH_TO_YOUR_RAW_DICOM_FOLDER/:/mnt rnair07/bidskit --indir=/mnt/DICOM --outdir=/mnt/BIDS
 </pre>

-Else, if you're running the script locally, do:
+Else, if you're running the script locally, do and of the following depending on the command that was run for Phase 1:
 <pre>
 % dcm2bids.py -i mydicom -o mybids
 </pre>

-This will copy and rename all files generated in the first pass into the output BIDS directory (mybids), which will now look something like this:
+This will populate the BIDS source directory from the working conversion directory:

 <pre>
 bids